Insomnia there is help available

 - Difficulty falling asleep at night

-Thousands upon thousands of people believe that CBD helps them sleep very well to wake up fully energised and refreshed.
+Thousands upon thousands of people believe that CBD helps them sleep very well to wake up fully energized and refreshed.

 “Pharmaceutical medications provided partial relief, but results were not long-lasting, and there were major side effects.

-A trial of CBD oil resulted in a maintained decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep.
+A trial of CBD oil for insomnia resulted in a maintained decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep.

-CBD oil, an increasingly popular treatment of anxiety and sleep issues, has been documented as being an effective alternative to pharmaceutical medications.
+CBD oil for insomnia, an increasingly popular treatment of anxiety and sleep issues, has been documented as being an effective alternative to pharmaceutical medications.

-This case study provides clinical data that support the use of CBD oil as a safe treatment for reducing anxiety and improving sleep in a young girl with post traumatic stress disorder.”
+This case study provides clinical data that support the use of CBD oil for insomnia as a safe treatment for reducing anxiety and improving sleep in a young girl with post traumatic stress disorder.”

 The Risk Factors